wilsotobianco/prescrypto-docs/docs/tutorial/overview.md

 }'
 ```

-:::tip TIP: What about "is_admin_membership"
+:::note Note: What about "is_admin_membership"

 If the field is settled TRUE, the medic user can edit the hospital or invite new members to it, otherwise, the medic will be only a member, who can create prescriptions from that location or remove their own membership.
 In the Membership Section there is more explanation.